awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 For more information about Spot Instances, see [Working with Spot Instances](spot.md)\.

 **Note**
-Using Spot Instances requires that the **AWSServiceRoleForEC2SpotFleet** service\-linked role exist in your account\.
+Using Spot Instances requires that the **AWSServiceRoleForEC2Spot** service\-linked role exist in your account\.
 To create this role in your account using the AWS CLI, run the following command:

 ```
-aws iam create-service-linked-role --aws-service-name spotfleet.amazonaws.com
+aws iam create-service-linked-role --aws-service-name spot.amazonaws.com
 ```
-For more information, see [Spot Fleet permissions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#spot-fleet-prerequisites) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Service\-linked role for Spot Instance requests](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-requests.html#service-linked-roles-spot-instance-requests) in the *Amazon EC2 User Guide for Linux Instances*\.

 ```
 cluster_type = ondemand